-The Environmental Protection Agency (EPA) Region 7 office administers federal environmental regulations (40 CFR Parts 260-279) in Missouri.
-For more information, contact the Region 7 Environmental Protection Agency at 913-551-7020.
+The Environmental Protection Agency (EPA) Region 7 (Midwest) office administers and enforces federal hazardous waste management requirements (40 CFR Parts 260-279) in Iowa, Kansas, Missouri, Nebraska and Nine Tribal Nations.

 The Environmental Emergency Response (EER) Section is the department’s front line of defense against releases of hazardous substances, natural or man-made disasters and threats to homeland security.
 EER fulfills the department’s duties outlined in legislation commonly known as the Spill Bill.
 The legislation appears in Missouri's revised statutes: Chapter 260, Sections 260.500 - 260.550.
 EER's responsibilities include addressing any material released to land, water or atmosphere that may impact the environment and public health.

 Duty officers monitor the department's spill line 24/7 on a rotating basis.
 During normal business hours, duty officers staff the incident command center at the Environmental Services Program in Jefferson City, and after business hours, they answer the spill line from home.

 EER's state on-scene coordinators work from six locations in Missouri: Jefferson City, St. Louis, Kansas City, Poplar Bluff, Macon and Springfield.
 Duty officers dispatch them when environmental emergencies occur.
 All state on-scene coordinators are certified hazardous material technicians.